 If you're a gifted man, you may consider joining my upcoming bootcamp for gifted men (currently in development with InterGifted - stay tuned for updates!).
 We will be working to develop the qualities of humility, vulnerability, honesty, transparency, gratitude, intimacy and courage.
 It will be an especially meaningful program for men who struggle with SGR-related issues, such as patterns of denial, resistance, difficulty asking and receiving help, and tendencies toward manipulative or one-sided relational behavior.

 For questions of authenticity or for self-developing in community, you may consider joining my partner Silver's Intrepid Integrity Incubator or Self-Development Co-Working Space (also a partner project of InterGifted).
 There, you can explore your self-development in community and, in the incubator program, get professional support as you work through your own particular areas of resistance.

 If you don't feel ready to engage in coaching or mentoring process, or in a community or group, but you still feel you need support, gifted-specific therapy is a good option to consider.
-While InterGifted does not offer therapy, we will help connect you to a gifted-specific therapist in your area or one who works virtually.
-You can email us to get that process started.
+While InterGifted does not offer therapy, we will help connect you to a gifted-specific therapist in your area or one who works virtually - you can get that process started here.

 Let us know how we can support and encourage you in your process!